David Hockney: A Bigger Picture: Works

 In 2007 the Royal Academy of Arts in London and the Guggenheim Museum Bilbao stated they had no desire to do a retrospective of Hockney’s works instead, focussing on his current work around his return to the UK, specifically his native Yorkshire, after a long stay in California.
 The exhibit included oil paintings, charcoal drawings, sketches, digital videos and iPad paintings mostly concerning landscapes depicting Yorkshire.

 Oil paintings

 The exhibit focused on natural development throughout the year.
 This was especially noted in the masterpiece, Spring’s Arrival in Wold Gate; an oversize work composed of 32 canvases showing a road amongst trees.
 It is noted for Hockney's polychromatic style expressed in the diversity of colours.

 iPad paintings

-51 paintings made and shown on iPads were displayed showing the transition from winter to summer on Woldgate in the East Riding of Yorkshire.
+51 paintings made and shown on iPads were displayed showing the transition from winter to summer on Woldgate in the East Riding of Yorkshire - the iPad series is called 'The Arrival of Spring in Woldgate'.
 Using the app Brushes the artist replaced the traditional sketchbook with the digital medium.